Adding a teen driver to your car insurance

 While it can be challenging to find cheap auto insurance for teens, you can lower the cost by maximizing savings opportunities.
 At Progressive, we offer a variety of discounts* tailored to teen drivers:

 - Good student: B average or better?
 Your young driver can earn about a 10%†† discount in most states for good grades.

 - Multi-car: If your teenager has their own vehicle, we’ll chip in another discount just for having more than one vehicle on your policy.

 - Teen driver: If a driver on your policy is 18 years old or younger, we’ll add a discount.

-- Snapshot®: Our Snapshot® program rewards good drivers based on how they drive.† Plus, our Snapshot app can reveal if your teen was driving distracted.
+- Snapshot®: Our Snapshot® program rewards good drivers based on how they drive.† Plus, the mobile app can reveal if your teen was driving distracted.
 Learn more about distracted driving.

 Will the rate drop when my teen turns 18 or 21?